 - a communication made in a public gathering, or

 - a communication made in any legislative, judicial, executive or administrative proceeding open to the public, or

 - a communication made in any other circumstance in which the parties to the communication may reasonably expect that the communication may be overheard or recorded.

 People will sometimes secretly record their own phone conversation with someone else, perhaps a spouse or employer, with the hope that the other person says something that can be used against them in a lawsuit or other legal proceeding.

-However, any phone call (that constitutes a “confidential communication”) recorded without the consent of all of the other parties is not admissible as evidence in any judicial, administrative, legislative, or other proceeding.
+However, any phone call (that constitutes a “confidential communication”) recorded without the consent of all of the other parties is not admissible as evidence in any judicial, administrative, legislative, or another proceeding.
 (Penal Code Section 632(d)).

 Penalties for Recording Phone Calls Without Consent